TheWerbinator/promptforge/docs/DECISIONS.md

 ## Why retry / rate-limit / gather as internal modules, not tenacity + aiolimiter?

 Three reasons.
 (1) Combined size is ~100 lines — adopting two deps for that surface area is the wrong trade.
-(2) This module is the async-orchestration showcase of this repo; importing tenacity hides the muscle.
-(3) Pinning + tracking two more deps' CVEs is real maintenance cost for this project's scope.
+(2) The retry/backoff/bounded-gather behaviour is something this repo should show explicitly rather than delegate; importing tenacity hides it.
+(3) Pinning + tracking two more deps' CVEs is real maintenance cost at this scale.
 I'd adopt tenacity the moment retry policies grew into per-exception strategies or stop conditions.

 ## Why equal jitter instead of full jitter or no jitter?